 Zig zag wrasses are pelagic spawners.

 The zig zag wrasse is not commonly kept in aquariums.
-They would make an ideal fish for beginners as they are tough fish.
+They would make an ideal fish for beginners as they are tough fish but would very likely be territorial.
 Sometimes on a big spring tide they can be seen stranded in rock pools with the water temperature over 35 C. They are voracious eaters of any meat bait put out and would be very easy to feed.
 They are a fairly attractive looking fish as well.

 Species: H. scapularis